michaelgrosner/tribeca/README.md

 In case you really want to use plain HTTP, remove the files `server.crt` and `server.key` inside `dist/sslcert` folder.

-### REST API

-It's all the same data you would get via the Web UI, just a bit easier to connect up to via other applications.
-Visit `http://localhost:3000/data/md` for the current market data, for instance.

 ### Charts

 The metrics are not saved anywhere, is just UI data collected with a visibility retention of 6 hours, to display over time: